 Archives at Historic Yellow Springs supply information to staff and other researchers about the artifacts the museum collects and the historical themes that it studies and interprets.
 This information reaches broader audiences through exhibitions and publications.

 Research for Historic Yellow Springs can be located in many other sources.
 All state governments, and many local governments, universities, businesses, libraries, and historical societies, maintain archives.
 The Library of Congress, the National Archives, and the Smithsonian Institution in Washington, D. C. constitute the country’s largest concentration of archival records.
 Our Pennsylvania archives can be found at the Historical Society of Pennsylvania in Philadelphia and the State Archives in Harrisburg.
-In addition, there are many archives and manuscript repositories in the Delaware Valley including the Chester County Historical Society.
+In addition, there are many archives and manuscript repositories in the Delaware Valley including the Chester County History Center.